brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 };
 ```

-It's tempting to say that given an _explicit_ `this` parameter, we should always require an _explicit_ `this` argument.
+It's tempting to say that given an _explicit_ object parameter, we should always require an _explicit_ object argument.
 But one of the major advantages of having the "implicit this" call support in this context is that it allows derived types to not have to know about the implementation choice.
 As frequently used as a motivating example, we would like `std::optional` to be able to implement its member functions using this language feature if it wants to, without us having to know about it:

 ```cpp
 struct F : std::optional<int>